muneer78/muneer78.github.io/_posts/2024-03-02-ghost-story.md

 > “Is that really necessary?” one of the other councilghosts asks.

 > “Oh it’s very important she take her time in explaining things,” the old man says with a knowing smile.
-“In fact, I think she should probably start with her life and death.”
+“In fact, I think she should probably start with her personal and death.”

 > Eloise isn’t sure what the old man wants, but she slowly, haltingly, recounts her few years alive and how she died.
 She had just gotten to her haunting of the family with the children when she felt a strange tingle run through her.
 The world flickers.